 - T2b: tumours >10 cm limited to the kidney.

-- T3: tumour extends into major veins or perinephric tissues, but not into the ipsilateral adrenal gland and not beyond Gerota's fascia
+- T3: tumour extends into major veins or perinephric tissues, but not into the ipsilateral adrenal gland and not beyond Gerota fascia:

-- T3a: tumour grossly extends into the renal vein or its segmental (muscle-containing) branches, or tumour invades the perirenal and/or renal sinus (peripelvic) fat but not beyond Gerota's fascia.
+- T3a: tumour extends into the renal vein or its segmental branches, or invades the pelvicalyceal system or invades peri-renal and/or renal sinus fat, but not beyond Gerota fascia.

 - T3b: tumour grossly extends into the vena cava below the diaphragm.